Special Educational Needs and Disability Policy (SEND)

 Removing barriers to learning

-• The Access & Inclusion faculty will support all subject areas in removing barriers to learning by organising appropriate CPD training and inviting experts to address staff on specific conditions as appropriate.
+- The SEND Department will support all subject areas in removing barriers to learning by organising appropriate CPD training and inviting experts to address staff on specific conditions as appropriate.

 Early identification